 The Organisational Development and Wellness team (ODW) or your HR Advisor can assist you to design a suitable onboarding and induction programme by request.

-All eligible staff are expected to have a PGS conversation with their line manager after approximately three months in a new role.
+All eligible staff are expected to have a ODR conversation with their line manager after approximately three months in a new role.
 This exercise aims to check progress on understanding the role and performance expectations.
 It also serves as an entry interview to ensure the university is properly supporting newly appointed staff to ensure their retention and motivation.